 Setting goals for employees is, at best, tense.
 You’re helping them define their path and giving them a yardstick to measure personal growth.
-You’re also laying out the performance objectives that they’ll be reviewed on — adding a certain amount of pressure to get there.
+But when you set goals for employees, you also lay out the performance objectives that they’ll be reviewed on — adding a certain amount of pressure to get there.

 When employees don’t feel supported in their goals — or don’t see opportunities for advancement within their company — they become disengaged.
 They’re less productive, more likely to miss work, and — as noted above — they eventually leave for a better gig.
 All of this has a ripple effect on the bottom line.

-We’ve got five strategies that’ll help employees achieve career goals.
+Below are five strategies to help managers set goals for employees and help employees achieve career goals.

 5 strategies to help employees achieve their goals